netdata/blog/blog/2023-05-02-understanding-context-switching-and-its-impact-on-system-performance/index.md

 One way to detect thrashing is by monitoring the system's performance metrics, such as CPU utilization, disk I/O, and memory usage.
 If these metrics are consistently high, while the system is slow or unresponsive, it may be an indication of thrashing.

-Another way to detect thrashing is by monitoring the number of context switches per second using tools like netdata.
+Another way to detect thrashing is by monitoring the number of context switches per second using tools like Netdata.
 A sudden increase in context switches, especially when accompanied by a decrease in system performance, can be a sign of thrashing.

 In addition, monitoring the number of processes in the run queue (Runnable dimension in `system.processes_state chart`), the number of TASKLET and SCHED softirqs, as well as the time spent handling these softirqs, you can identify if there is a high level of task scheduling activity on the system.